WMYV: As a MyNetworkTV affiliate

-Three weeks after the FCC's July 18 vote to have the deal reviewed by an administrative law judge amid "serious concerns" about Sinclair's forthrightness in its applications to sell certain conflict properties, on August 9, 2018, Tribune announced it would terminate the Sinclair deal, intending to seek other M&A opportunities.
-Tribune also filed a breach of contract lawsuit in the Delaware Chancery Court, alleging that Sinclair engaged in protracted negotiations with the FCC and the DOJ over regulatory issues, refused to sell stations in markets where it already had properties, and proposed divestitures to parties with ties to Sinclair executive chair David D. Smith that were rejected or highly subject to rejection to maintain control over stations it was required to sell.
-The termination of the Sinclair sale agreement places uncertainty for the future of Standard Media's purchases of WXLV and the other six Sinclair- and Tribune-operated stations included in that deal, which were predicated on the closure of the Sinclair–Tribune merger.

-Programming

-Syndicated programs seen on WMYV includes The Big Bang Theory, Two and a Half Men, The Simpsons, Hot Bench and Judge Mathis.
-The station also airs Fox's Weekend Marketplace Saturday morning infomercial block as it is not carried by the area's Fox affiliate, WGHP (channel 8).
+On May 8, 2017, Sinclair entered into an agreement to acquire WGHP owner Tribune Media.
+It intended to keep WGHP and WMYV, selling WXLV-TV and eight other stations to Standard Media Group.
+The transaction was designated in July 2018 for hearing by an FCC administrative law judge, and Tribune moved to terminate the deal the next month.

 Newscasts

+WMYV started its newscasts in April 1983, titled 48 Newsbreak, in partnership with WBIG-AM; hosted by Lloyd Gordon with 2-minute newsbreak segments, focusing on local and regional news and the weather.
+In February 1985, the partnership replaced WBIG with WMAG due to Gordon's retirement, with Frank Laseter taking over hosting duties.

-From the fall of 2003 until August 2005, WUPN aired a nightly primetime newscast at 10 p.m., titled UPN 48 News at 10; it was anchored by former WFMY anchor Frank Fraboni.
+From the fall of 2003 until August 2005, WUPN aired a nightly prime time newscast at 10 p.m., titled UPN 48 News at 10; it was anchored by former WFMY anchor Frank Fraboni.
 As part of Sinclair's News Central operation, local news segments originated from its studios in Winston-Salem, while national news, sports and weather segments were produced from studios at Sinclair's corporate headquarters on Beaver Dam Road in Hunt Valley, Maryland.
 News programming expanded to sister station WXLV (whose previous news department had shut down in January 2002), known as ABC 45 News Late Edition, aired weeknights at 11 p.m. from 2004 until 2005 and also featured the News Central format.
 Both newscasts were canceled in August 2005 due to poor ratings; the News Central format would be phased out entirely in Sinclair's other markets by March 2006.

 In lieu of newscasts, WMYV currently airs a rebroadcast of Triad Today, a pre-recorded public affairs program produced for WXLV that is hosted by Jim Longworth, on Sunday nights at 10 p.m.

 Technical information

 Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Piedmont Triad television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Piedmont Triad television stations:

 WMYV previously carried TheCoolTV until August 31, 2012, when parent company Sinclair dropped the network from 35 of its stations.